Zodiac: Medieval Islamic era

-Astrology emerged in the 8th century CE as a distinct discipline in Islam, with a mix of Indian, Hellenistic Iranian and other traditions blended with Greek and Islamic astronomical knowledge, for example Ptolemy's work and Al-Sufi's Book of Fixed Stars.
+Astrology emerged in the 8th century AD as a distinct discipline in Islam, with a mix of Indian, Hellenistic Iranian and other traditions blended with Greek and Islamic astronomical knowledge, for example Ptolemy's work and Al-Sufi's Book of Fixed Stars.
 A knowledge of the influence that the stars have on events on the earth was important in Islamic civilization.
 As a rule, it was believed that the signs of the zodiac and the planets control the destiny not only of people but also of nations, and that the zodiac has the ability to determine a person's physical characteristics as well as intelligence and personal traits.

-The practice of astrology at this time could be divided into 4 broader categories: Genethlialogy, Catarchic Astrology, Interrogational Astrology and General Astrology.
+The practice of astrology at this time could be divided into four broader categories: Genethlialogy, Catarchic Astrology, Interrogational Astrology and General Astrology.
 However the most common type of astrology was Genethlialogy, which examined all aspects of a person's life in relation to the planetary positions at their birth; more commonly known as our horoscope.

 Astrology services were offered widely across the empire, mainly in bazaars, where people could pay for a reading.
 Astrology was valued in the royal courts, for example, the Abbasid Caliph Al-Mansur used astrology to determine the best date for founding the new capital of Baghdad.
-Whilst horoscopes were generally widely accepted by society, many scholars condemned the use of astrology and divination, linking it to occult influences.
+While horoscopes were generally widely accepted by society, many scholars condemned the use of astrology and divination, linking it to occult influences.
 Many theologians and scholars thought that it went against the tenets of Islam; as only God should be able to determine events rather than astrologers looking at the positions of the planets.

-In order to calculate someone's horoscope, an astrologer would use 3 tools: an astrolabe, ephemeris and a takht.
+In order to calculate someone's horoscope, an astrologer would use three tools: an astrolabe, ephemeris and a takht.
 First, the astrologer would use an astrolabe to find the position of the sun, align the rule with the persons time of birth and then align the rete to establish the altitude of the sun on that date.
-Next, the astrologer would use an Ephemeris, a table denoting the mean position of the planets and stars within the sky at any given time.
+Next, the astrologer would use an ephemeris, a table denoting the mean position of the planets and stars within the sky at any given time.
 Finally, the astrologer would add the altitude of the sun taken from the astrolabe, with the mean position of the planets on the person's birthday, and add them together on the takht (also known as the dustboard).
 The dust board was merely a tablet covered in sand; on which the calculations could be made and erased easily.
 Once this had been calculated, the astrologer was then able to interpret the horoscope.
 Most of these interpretations were based on the zodiac in literature.
 For example, there were several manuals on how to interpret each zodiac sign, the treatise relating to each individual sign and what the characteristics of these zodiacs were.